adamsamec/AccessibleRunner/Readme.md

 ## Download
 ### Portable version for Windows
 AccessibleRunner for Windows is available as a portable version.
 After downloading the ZIP file by clicking the link below, extract the archive and run the application using the AccessibleRunner.exe file.
-[Download AccessibleRunner sfor Windows (32 bit)](https://github.com/adamsamec/AccessibleRunner/blob/master/dist/Win-32bit/AccessibleRunner%20(Win-32bit).zip?raw=true).
+[Download AccessibleRunner for Windows (32 bit)](https://github.com/adamsamec/AccessibleRunner/blob/master/dist/Win-32bit/AccessibleRunner%20(Win-32bit).zip?raw=true).

 ### Source file
 AccessibleRunner is developed in Python.
 [Download  the source file here](https://raw.githubusercontent.com/adamsamec/AccessibleRunner/master/src/AccessibleRunner.py?raw=true).